 The biggest drawback with choosing a 40-inch screen rather than one of the bigger options is that you don't always get the latest tech built into a 40-inch TV – like OLED panels or often 4K or HDR.
 TV manufacturers tend to save the best performance for the biggest models in their range.

-The good news is that not all TVs and TV brands are created equal, and there are a number of exceptional 40-inch TVs with 4K HDR at a reasonable price.
-We've done all the hard work and research for you, and can promise that what you are about to look at are the best 40-inch TVs of the year.
+But the good news is that we know not all TVs and TV brands are created equal.
+There are a number of exceptional 40-inch TVs with 4K HDR at a reasonable price and we've done all the hard work and research for you.
+The result is a list of 40-inch TVs we’ll be constantly updating that we think represent the best 40-inch TVs on the market right now.

 How do I pick out a 40-inch TV?

 Before we dive into our recommendations, it's worth going over what we look for when we're reviewing and recommending TVs here on TechRadar.

 Ultra HD vs Full HD: That you can’t see a difference between Full HD and Ultra HD on a screen smaller than 55 inches is a common misconception.
 If you take your time and really look at a picture – especially if that picture is using High Dynamic Range – you will see a difference.

 We recommend picking a TV with 4K Ultra-HD and HDR if you can find one.
 They’re not the standard at this screen size, as the cost can outweigh the benefits for someone shopping for an ultra-cheap TV, but if you're serious about video, 4K is vital.